Pediatrics Fellowship in Health Equity

 - Global health

-- Participate in our residents’ Community Pediatrics rotations through lectures and participation in field experiences
+- Teach in our residents’ Community Pediatrics rotations

 - Local legislative visits as well as an annual trip to Sacramento to advocate to state legislators on child healthcare topics with the American Academy of Pediatrics-California

 - We recognize that the ultimate goal of health equity can be addressed in many ways and want to provide our fellows with the flexibility to develop their areas of interest.
 Therefore, fellows will be allowed to choose from one of three tracks to pursue their personal education and scholarly work.

 - Medical education

 - Fellows will identify both a general academic mentor and a primary research mentor to help with career guidance and project development, respectively.
 These individuals will be part of the fellow’s Scholarship Oversight Committee to evaluate the fellow’s progress with regard to scholarly activity.

 - Fellows are expected to submit scholarly work for presentation locally and nationally

 Candidates must have successfully completed or be in good standing within their residency and also clear employee screenings as required by Children’s Hospital Los Angeles and the University of Southern California.